fjarri/reikna/doc/source/tutorial-basic.rst

 One often needs to perform some simple processing of the input or output values of a computation.
 This can be scaling, splitting complex values into components, and so on.
 Some of these operations require additional memory to store intermediate results, and all of them involve additional overhead of calling the kernel, and passing values to and from the device memory.
-``Tigger`` porvides an API to define such transformations and attach them to "core" computations, effectively compiling the transformation code into the main kernel, thus avoiding all these drawbacks.
+``Reikna`` porvides an API to define such transformations and attach them to "core" computations, effectively compiling the transformation code into the main kernel, thus avoiding all these drawbacks.

 Transformation tree
 ===================

 Before talking about transformations themselves, we need to take a closer look at the computation signatures.
-Positional arguments of any ``__call__`` method of a class derived from :py:meth:`~tigger.core.Computation` are output arrays, input arrays, and scalar arguments, in this order.
+Positional arguments of any ``__call__`` method of a class derived from :py:meth:`~reikna.core.Computation` are output arrays, input arrays, and scalar arguments, in this order.
 All these values are eventually passed to the computation kernel.

 All the positional arguments have an identifier which is unique for the given computation object.